1. Introduction

 The Procurement Strategy strategic objectives clearly align with the Council Plan strategic aims and the 11 National outcomes, as well as the Scottish Model of Procurement that sets the principals of embedding sustainability, improving supplier access to public contracts, maximises efficiency and collaboration and delivering savings and benefits.
 The Corporate Procurement Unit continue to work closely with stakeholders achieve these aims/outcomes/principals.

-North Ayrshire Council continue to progress the pillars of the Community Wealth Building Strategy, that feature throughout the Council Plan.
+North Ayrshire Council’s 2024-2027 Community Wealth Building Strategy builds upon the pioneering approach of Scotland’s first Community Wealth Building Strategy which the Council launched in 2020.
+The 2024-2027 strategy supports the Council Plan of a North Ayrshire that is ‘Fair for All’ and outlines the Council's next steps in creating a Wellbeing Economy.
 Community Wealth Building uses the economic levers available to Anchor Institutions to develop resilient, inclusive local economies with more local employment and a larger more diverse business base, ensuring wealth is locally owned and benefits local people.
-Anchor institutions are large organisations that are rooted in the area, they employ significant numbers of people and have real buying and spending power for example, Councils, NHS, Colleges, and large private organisations.
+Anchor institutions are large organisations that are rooted in the area, they employ significant numbers of people and have real buying and spending power e.g., Councils, NHS, Colleges, and large private organisations.

-There are five key pillars within the strategy, the first of which is Procurement.
-The strategy states that “progressive procurement develops dense local supply chains of local enterprises, SMEs, employee-owned businesses, social enterprises, cooperatives and other forms of community owned enterprises”.
+There are six objectives within the strategy, one of which is Procurement.
+The strategy positions progressive procurement as a key mechanism to develop dense local supply chains of local enterprises, small and medium enterprises, employee-owned businesses, social enterprises, cooperatives and other forms of community owned enterprises.
 The Community Wealth Building procurement objective is for North Ayrshire Council to use spend to actively encourage and support a growing, diverse, and resilient local business base, and to support our net zero carbon ambition.
 The Procurement Strategy actively supports this pillar, by supporting and developing local suppliers to help them win North Ayrshire Council contracts.

-The second pillar is employment and North Ayrshire Council have shown the key role that good procurement can play to support the delivery of local jobs through Community Benefits and working with suppliers to promote fair working practices, including payment of the real living wage.
+Another objective is Fair Employment and North Ayrshire Council have shown the key role that good procurement can play to support the delivery of local jobs through Community Benefits and working with suppliers to promote fair working practices, including payment of the real living wage.
+North Ayrshire Council have a published Fair Work First Statement, that confirms North Ayrshire Councils commitment to ensuring fair working practices are in place to support “Fair Work First”.
 Community Benefit clauses (including Jobs, training and work experience) are included in all procurement exercises over 50K for supplies and services and 100K for works and fair work first requirements are included in all procurement exercises over 10K.

 Health and Social Care Partnership Strategies and Plans